jquense/yup/docs/extending.md

 yup.addMethod(yup.date, 'format', parseDateFromFormats);
 ```

-Note that `addMethod` isn't really magic, it mutates the prototype of the passed in schema.
+Note that `addMethod` isn't magic, it mutates the prototype of the passed in schema.

 > Note: if you are using TypeScript you also need to adjust the class or interface
 > see the [typescript](./typescript) docs for details.